 Nanuk's ESG based exclusions framework is summarized below.
-The full framework including definitions is included within Nanuk's ESG Policy.
+The full framework including definitions is included within Nanuk's ESG Policy and is available on request.

 Companies violating the thresholds set out in the framework are ineligible for investment and are excluded from Nanuk's eligible investment universe.
 Investments held in companies that are assessed to violate the framework will be divested in a timely manner.